We make it easy to find your way around our countryside

 Distance: 93km Difficulty: Moderate

-Excellent for our road bikes with a fairly long Category 3 climb over Alaric and mostly good road surfaces.
-Lagrasse is a great place for lunch.
+Excellent for our road bikes with a fairly long Catergory 3 climb over Alaric and mostly goof road surfaces.
+The ancient city of Lagrasse is an ideal stopping off point as it hosts a wonderful selection of bars and restaurants.

 PARAZA TO ROQUEBRUN AND BACK